 Uncle Ray’s Potato Chips – @UncleRaysWay

 Ray Jenkins worked in a Detroit auto plant in 1965.
-With a growing family he decided to go into the potato chip business.
+With a growing family, he decided to go into the potato chip business.

-Ray made his own chip dips, popcorn, and shrimp cocktail sauce at night and early morning then selling to local bars and Detroit stores during the day.
+Ray made his own chip dips, popcorn, and shrimp cocktail sauce at night and early morning then sold to local bars and Detroit stores during the day.
 He started expanding with his first plant in Dearborn, Michigan under the name “Cabana Foods”.
 Over the next 30 years, the company’s sold to customers in Detroit, greater Michigan, and the Midwest. in the 1980s they acquired the assets of the defunct Superior Potato Chip company in Detroit.